 To discuss moving to a cloud mail service book now and understand the ease and power of it.

 The next blog post will expand on this further as well as discuss serving applications to remote users.

-Keep your social distance and keep safe.
+Keep your social distance and be safe.